Xeno443/reforgePortable/README.md

 # reForge portable version experiment
-[reForge](https://github.com/Panchovix/stable-diffusion-webui-reForge) being my favorite of Stable Diffusion webUI forks but not having portable version I wanted to see if I as a total python noob could build one, especially as [Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) and [ComfyUI](https://github.com/comfyanonymous/ComfyUI) have had one available for quite some time.
+[reForge](https://github.com/Panchovix/stable-diffusion-webui-reForge) being my favorite of Stable Diffusion webUI fork but not having portable version I wanted to see if I as a total python noob could build one, especially as [Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) and [ComfyUI](https://github.com/comfyanonymous/ComfyUI) have had one available for quite some time.